tderrien/FEELnc/README.md

 	 - {INPUT}_classes.txt: tabulated-format file with all the interactions

-The classes are defined as in Derrien et al, Genome Research.
-2012, and can be prioritized according to :

 - **Intergenic lncRNAs** (i.e lincRNAs)
  - *divergent*  : when the lincRNA is transcribed in an opposite direction (head to head) w.r.t to the closest RNA partner (depending on distance, they could share a bi-directional promoter).